markstringer-dti/markstringer-dti.github.io/dti.md

 But having a short meeting every fortnight where we discussed what was worrying the senior stakeholders?
 That was useful.
 And that's what this meeting allowed us to do.
 It was also a way of us gently raising our own concerns.

 ###### Backlog refinement
 There are lots of different ways of doings this.
 And again, I really want this to evolve through the course of a project.
 There is the "Three Amigos" approach.
-The idea is that if the items in the backlog are looked at from several different points of view they will be better described before they get planned into a sprint.
+Several members of the team maybe a designer, a developer and a user researcher, get together once a week.
+They look at the backlog.
+They discuss from the point of view of their discipline what might be the challenges with items in the backlog.
 Technically, is this possible?
 What else to we need to know?
 From a user research point of view, what might we need to explore before we develop it?
 From a design point of view, is there anything new and different?
 And of course, from a business point of view, why is this important?

 In my experience, this might be needed early on.
 So that these points of view are made clear to the other "amigos."
 But over time, this can be streamlined, and the reviews of the backlog might only need the product owner and the Scrum Master.
 Maybe.
 Think about it this way.
 Part of the work that you're doing on a project is figuring out what shape the work is.
 Where does the work need detail and specification up front?
 Where can it be left to be figured out as it's picked up to be developed.